Living in Bondage: Breaking Free: Plot

-Twenty-five years after the events of the original movie, Andy Okeke (Kenneth Okonkwo) is now an ordained man-of-God, renouncing his allegiance to the secret cult now known as Brotherhood of The Six.
-The sect has expanded into an international organisation, with most Nigerian members who survived the 1996 Otokoto riots fleeing the country apart from Chief Omego (Kanayo O. Kanayo) – now an Imo state governorship aspirant – and Mike Ekejimbe (Bob-Manuel Udokwu).
-The film opens with Omego's son Obinna (Enyinna Nwigwe) murdering his young daughter Kosi (Charlene Chisom Ignatius) in a forest as part of a money-making ritual, and in a nod to the original story, her spirit torments her father throughout the movie, leading to his insanity and suicide towards the end.
+Twenty-five years after the events of the original movie, Andy Okeke is now an ordained Man-of-God, having renounced his allegiance to the secret cult now known as the Brotherhood of the Six.
+The sect has expanded into an international organisation, with most Nigerian members who survived the 1996 Otokoto riots fleeing the country apart from Chief Omego – now an Imo state governorship aspirant – and fellow ritualist Mike Ekejimbe.
+The film opens with Omego's son Obinna murdering his young daughter Kosi in a forest as part of a money-making ritual, and in a nod to the original story, her spirit torments her father throughout the movie, leading to his sudden insanity and eventual suicide.

-Nnamdi Nworie (Swanky JKA) – Andy's secret son by his late second wife Ego – has been raised by maternal relatives Pascal Nworie (Zulu Adigwe) and his wife Eunice (Ebele Okaro), and shares a close bond with their son Toby (Shawn Faqua).
+Nnamdi Okeke – Andy's secret son by his late second wife, Ego – has been raised by maternal relatives Pascal Nworie and his wife, Eunice, and shares a close bond with their son, Toby.
 Highly ambitious but largely unlucky, Nnamdi is unable to maintain a stable career as an advertising executive five years after graduation.
-Despite the disapproval of his uncle who is aware of Omego's occultic background, Nnamdi, who yearns for a luxurious lifestyle by any means possible, becomes acquainted with Omego's wife Nneka (Ndidi Obi) and Obinna who both offer to help him establish connections within the advertising industry.
+Despite the disapproval of his uncle, who is aware of Omego's occult background, Nnamdi, who yearns for a luxurious lifestyle by any means possible, becomes acquainted with Omego's wife, Nneka, and her son, Obinna, who both offer to help him establish connections within the advertising industry.

-During an office presentation where Nnamdi pitches his campaign for an upcoming rail network, billionaire tycoon Richard Williams (Ramsey Nouah) is impressed by his ingenuity.
+During an office presentation where Nnamdi pitches his ad campaign for an upcoming rail network, billionaire tycoon Richard Williams is impressed by his ingenuity.
 He mentors Nnamdi professionally, and the latter is catapulted into high society status, acquiring vast wealth and recognition, but his new life comes at a price.
 Unbeknownst to Nnamdi, Richard is the new leader of The Six on a mission to lure him into their cult, and due to Andy's past, the Okeke lineage is eternally bound to the dark side.